M0rdial/THM-WriteUps/medium/Hackpark.md

 ### Summary

-We use the Nmap tool to know which ports are open and which service they are running and their versions.
+I use the Nmap tool to know which ports are open and which service they are running and their versions.

 **Scan for open ports:**